-Sometimes, it feels like Mickey Mouse himself is pick-pocketing you when you’re at Walt Disney World (maybe that’s the real reason why characters meet in the parks).
-From the many attractions that end in gift shops to the sticker shock you’re likely to have when you see the price, it might seem like there is no respite from a visit to Walt Disney World being a “SPEND, SPEND, SPEND!” type of week.
+There’s a lot of free things to do at Walt Disney World.
+No money, and no strings.
+I know this might come as a surprise since sometimes it feels like Mickey Mouse is reaching into your pockets when you’re at Walt Disney World (maybe that’s the real reason why characters meet in the parks).
+From the many attractions that end in gift shops to the sticker shock you’re likely to have when you see the price, it might seem like there is no respite from spending on a Walt Disney World vacation.

 It might seem this way because most souvenirs, gifts, and experiences at Walt Disney World are expensive.
-Fortunately, some things are FREE!
+Fortunately, some things are totally, no strings attached FREE!
 No, I’m not talking “Free” Dining, I mean actual experiences and stuff that’s actually free.
-If you want to get really liberal with the word “free,” so much of what’s at Walt Disney World could be on the list (everything from FastPasses to the air you breathe could quality).
-If you’re really conservative, nothing is free, as the costs for these things are built into other prices somehow, so you’re paying for these things one way or another (there is no free lunch).
-Our philosophy is somewhere between these extremes, and this list covers things that we feel most reasonable people might feel are “free vacation add-ons,” and are a little less obvious.
+This list covers things that we feel most reasonable people might feel are “free vacation add-ons,” and are a little less obvious.
 If you do Disney on a budget, this list is a great way to give yourself some added fun without breaking the bank!

 - Vacation Planning – Here’s one for before you even leave home!
 While planning, request a free vacation planning DVD from Disney and also free customized park maps.
 The maps are really high quality.
 The DVD is…okay.
 It used to be better, so maybe you’re better off going to YouTube or Mousebits for that.